Passwordless Authentication: WebAuthn and the Future of Logins

 - Password resets create operational and support overhead

 Multi-factor authentication improves security but still depends on an underlying password that can be phished or leaked.
+This limitation is one reason organizations are shifting toward identity-centric zero trust models.

 2. What Passwordless Authentication Means